 Leonard said “As I reflect on the years I have so far spent among disabled people, I see them as men and women who are in the forefront of our common struggle, just as in different ways were those amongst whom I served during the war.
 I find unique the example they set to rise above adversity, of how to forget what might have been and concentrate on making the most of what is left.
 I find we need that example if we are to stop taking so much for granted our good health and our many other blessings, and if we are to stop taking so seriously the little setbacks and the minor irritations of daily life”.

 Leonard’s world was ultimately thrown into a tailspin, his body sabotaged by gremlins when he contracted motor neuron disease, many of the symptoms of which – such as paralysis – are along the lines of those of stroke survivors.
 This fighting angel appreciated my good wishes to him.
-A convert to Catholicism in which Christ’s suffering and austerity is a prominent theme, he endured his own tribulation with great spiritual fortitude.
+A convert to Catholicism in which Christ’s suffering, sacrifice and austerity is a prominent theme, he endured his own tribulation with great spiritual fortitude.
 Roger Waters from the band Pink Floyd described him as ‘the only true Christian I’ve ever met!’

 Leonard asked Roger to help him raise money for his Memorial Fund for Disaster Relief.
 Roger agreed and on July 21, 1990 staged a massive performance of the album ‘The Wall’ near the remains of the Berlin Wall.